MoolahModding/site/docs/modding-basics/mesh-replacements/index.md

 ## Extracing models from game files - Introduction

 For this, we will be using Fmodel, you can also use Umodel, however Fmodel is the easiest to work with and has better support.
-I will also be using Blender with the .psk addon.
+We will also be using Blender with the .psk addon.
 It's exptected you have an idea how to use Blender and know basics of rigging.

 ### Using Blender

-1. Import the .psk file you exported using [Fmodel.](/docs/modding-basics/using-fmodel)
+1. Import the .psk file you exported using [Fmodel](/docs/modding-basics/using-fmodel).
 2. Rig the models accordingly if necessary, some models don't have a skeleton or vertex groups.
 3. Add 3 addtional empty UV maps. (scale down until they're not visible).
 This is necessary to remove possible masking being applied to the model.
 4. Add an additional empty material assigned to a face, has to be first slot.
 This is necessary to remove possible masking being applied to the model, however not the case with all models.
 It's a good habit to include it.